 This article about holiday entitlement calculations for casual workers has been checked and approved by Matthew Ainscough, Head of Employment at Taylor and Emmet LLP.
 The article was last updated on 12th April 2022.

-Recent employment law cases have brought issues to light around calculating holiday entitlement for casual and zero hours workers.
+A recent employment law case has brought issues to light around calculating holiday entitlement for casual and zero hours workers and using the 12.07% method.
 But are the rules around these calculations going to change?

-There has already been a change to holiday pay rules this year, with the reference period increasing from 12 weeks to 52 weeks as part of changes to The Employment Rights Regulations 2018.
+There was already been a change to holiday pay rules in 2020, with the reference period increasing from 12 weeks to 52 weeks as part of changes to The Employment Rights Regulations 2018.
 This update was made to ensure that staff with irregular hours get fairer average holiday pay, no matter whether they choose to take holiday at busier or quieter times of the year.

 Are the rules around holiday entitlement set to change too?
-There seem to be a few edge cases where the generally accepted (though not government guided) methods of holiday calculation for staff with irregular hours aren’t deemed wholly fair, as according to a recent legal case.
+There seem to be some edge cases where the generally accepted (though not government guided) methods of holiday calculation for staff with irregular hours aren’t deemed wholly fair, as according to a recent legal case.